iwanders/HomeKitADK_program/README.md

 # HomeKitADK Program

 This repo is a _very hacky_ repo to run the examples from the `HomeKitADK`.
+Goal is to get a capture of packets of the reference implementation, nothing more.

+## Wifi

+This is mostly just works because the Linux PAL from upstream handles network.

 Upstream [apple/HomeKitADK](https://github.com/apple/HomeKitADK) needs some patches to run these days.